Is VR Training in the Workplace The Future Of Upskilling Sales Teams?

 Virtual Reality (VR)

-Virtual reality training in the workplace works by using a VR headset connected to software that immerses the learner in an interactive or non-interactive simulated environment.
+Virtual reality training in the workplace uses a VR headset connected to software that immerses the learner in an interactive or non-interactive simulated environment.
 This immersive environment is then used to teach learners how to perform certain aspects of their job that could be considered too risky in real life, safely and controlled, with no risk to the learner.

 Augmented Reality (AR)